 Why Are They Called Charro Beans?

 Charro beans also known as Mexican Cowboy Beans or Frijoles Charros got their name from traditional Mexican cowboys called “charros”.
-This delicious, hearty and easy to make side dish originated in the Northern parts of Mexico.
-Charro Beans are made by stewing pinto beans in broth, onions, tomatoes, chiles, bacon and spices until the beans become tender, rich and slightly thick.
+This authentic Mexican bean recipe originated in the Northern parts of Mexico.

 Charro Beans Ingredients

 - Pinto Beans – You don’t have to pre-soak the beans when cooking them in the pressure cooker.

 - Bacon – You can use regular or thick cut bacon.

 - Onions – You can use brown, yellow or white onions.

 - Jalapenos – You can seed and devein the jalapeno if you don’t like any heat.
 For a spicier dish, don’t remove the veins or use a spicier pepper like serrano pepper.